usaid-cs/yesterday-i-learned/random.md

 1. Cigarette filters are made of fiberglass.
 1. Quinoa ("kinwa") floats, needs to be rinsed, and sticks to every cooking surface (because it floats).
 Cooking time is longer.
 Unpleasant cooking experience.
 1. Cooked rice has only 2g of protein per 100g.
 Quinoa 4g.
 Your everyday pasta, 6g.
 Carbs are similar (30g), except for quinoa, at 20g.
-1. Typical chip repair kits work by first creating a vacuum in the presence of a resin, then applying air pressure once the resin fills the space where the air once was.
 1. Zack says the name "BlackBerry" was coined by marketing company Lexicon Branding, due to the resemblance of the keyboard's buttons to that of the [drupelets](https://en.wikipedia.org/wiki/Drupe) that compose the blackberry fruit.
 1. MKBHD's ultimate frisbee jersey number is 82.
 1. To [determine the week day of any date](http://gmmentalgym.blogspot.ca/2011/03/day-of-week-for-any-date-revised.html#ndatebasics): (Sunday=0 ~ Saturday=6) + (Map your months to 6 or 5,2 or 1,2,5,0,3,5,1,4,6,2,4) + (Some really, really weird rules regarding years).